 National Leadership Team

-We are so excited by your interest to join with us in any way you can!
-There are a variety of important ways to partner with us in using the outdoors to reach students with the Gospel.
-These range from being a prayer and financial partner, to volunteering with one of our teams in the field, all the way to becoming a full time staff member with us.
-All of these are vital to the continued success of our ministry, and we’d love to have you be a part of our team in any way that you can!
+Thank you for your interest in Lifelines.
+There are a variety of ways to partner with us, ranging from being a prayer and financial partner, to volunteering with one of our teams in the field, all the way to becoming a full-time staff member.
+Each is vital and we’d love to have you be a part of our team in any way that you can.
+Explore the options below.

 Every day can be an exciting adventure for the Christian who knows the reality of being filled with the Holy Spirit and who lives constantly, moment by moment, under His gracious direction.